 MOD WG5B/433/2#10120

-5.484A The use of the bands 10.95-11.2 GHz (space-to-Earth), 11.45-11.7 GHz (space-to-Earth), 11.7-12.2 GHz (space-to-Earth) in Region 2, 12.2-12.75 GHz (space-to-Earth) in Region 3, 12.5-12.75 GHz (space-to-Earth) in Region 1, 13.75-14.5 GHz (Earth-to-space), 17.8-18.6 GHz (space-to-Earth), 19.7-20.2 GHz (space-to-Earth), 27.5-28.6 GHz (Earth-to-space), 29.5-30 GHz (Earth-to-space) by a non-geostationary-satellite system in the fixed-satellite service is subject to application of the provisions of No. 9.12 for coordination with other non-geostationary-satellite systems in the fixed-satellite service.
+5.484A The use of the frequency bands 10.95-11.2 GHz (space-to-Earth), 11.45-11.7 GHz (space-to-Earth), 11.7-12.2 GHz (space-to-Earth) in Region 2, 12.2-12.75 GHz (space-to-Earth) in Region 3, 12.5-12.75 GHz (space-to-Earth) in Region 1, 13.75-14.5 GHz (Earth-to-space), 17.3-17.7 GHz (space-to-Earth) in Region 2, 17.8-18.6 GHz (space-to-Earth), 19.7-20.2 GHz (space-to-Earth), 27.5-28.6 GHz (Earth-to-space), 29.5-30 GHz (Earth-to-space) by a non-geostationary-satellite system in the fixed-satellite service is subject to application of the provisions of No. 9.12 for coordination with other non-geostationary-satellite systems in the fixed-satellite service.
 Non-geostationary-satellite systems in the fixed-satellite service shall not claim protection from geostationary-satellite networks in the fixed-satellite service operating in accordance with the Radio Regulations, irrespective of the dates of receipt by the Bureau of the complete coordination or notification information, as appropriate, for the non-geostationary-satellite systems in the fixed-satellite service and of the complete coordination or notification information, as appropriate, for the geostationary-satellite networks, and No. 5.43A does not apply.
 Non-geostationary-satellite systems in the fixed-satellite service in the above bands shall be operated in such a way that any unacceptable interference that may occur during their operation shall be rapidly eliminated.
-(WRC-2000)

-Alternative 1

-RR No. 5.A119 is not needed.

-Alternative 2
+In Region 2, No. 22.2 shall continue to apply in the frequency band 17.3 to 17.7 GHz.
+(WRC-23)

 ADD WG5B/433/3#10121

-5.A119 In addition to the need to comply with the coordination criteria in Annex 4 of Article 7 of Appendix 30A, under assumed free-space propagation conditions, the power flux-density of an assignment in the fixed-satellite service (space to-Earth) of a GSO network in the frequency band 17.3-17.7 GHz in Region 2 shall not exceed the value of [−125 dB(W/(m2 · 27 MHz)] at any point in the geostationary-satellite orbit/for geocentric orbital separation angles between satellite networks of 162.6°.
+5.A119 In addition to the need to comply with the coordination criteria in Annex 4 of Article 7 of Appendix 30A, under assumed free-space propagation conditions, the power flux-density of an assignment in the fixed-satellite service (space to-Earth) of a GSO network in the frequency band 17.3-17.7 GHz in Region 2 shall not exceed the value of − 98 dB(W/(m2 · 27 MHz) at points in the geostationary-satellite orbit, with geocentric orbital separation angles between 152.6° and 162.6°.
 (WRC-23)

 ADD WG5B/433/4#10122

-5.C119 In the frequency band 17.3-17.7 GHz, the use of the fixed-satellite service (space-to-Earth) in Region 2 shall not cause [unacceptable/harmful] interference to space station receivers nor claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A in all three Regions, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
-Upon receipt of a report of [unacceptable/harmful] interference, the notifying administration of the fixed-satellite service (space-to-Earth) shall immediately eliminate or reduce [unacceptable/harmful] interference to an acceptable level.
+5.C119 In the frequency band 17.3-17.7 GHz, the use of the fixed-satellite service (space-to-Earth) by GSO space stations in Region 2 shall not cause harmful interference to space station receivers nor claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A in all three Regions, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
+The notifying administration of the fixed-satellite service (space-to-Earth) when submitting Appendix 4 information elements shall provide a firm, objective, actionable, measurable and enforceable commitment that, in the event of harmful interference being reported to space stations receivers in Appendix 30A, it shall undertake immediate action to eliminate the interference or reduce it to an acceptable level.
 (WRC-23)

-[Editor’s note: If, for any reason, the pdf limit proposed in RR No. 5.A119 is not accepted, the changes should be revised later.]

 MOD WG5B/433/5#10123

-5.517 In Region 2, use of the fixed-satellite (space-to-Earth) service in the band 17.7-17.8 GHz shall not cause harmful interference to nor claim protection from assignments in the broadcasting-satellite service operating in conformity with the Radio Regulations.
-(WRC-07)
+5.517 In Region 2, use of the fixed-satellite (space-to-Earth) service in the frequency band 17.3-17.8 GHz shall not cause harmful interference to nor claim protection from assignments in the broadcasting-satellite service operating in conformity with the Radio Regulations.
+(WRC-23)

 ARTICLE 22